Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 A central idea of our framework is that we do not consider individual stress-deformation tensor pairs in isolation, but rather consider stress-deformation functions as entities.
+However, the various steps in our framework require the functions to be discretized.
 The vector $\func^{(\indTests,\indObservedP)} \elm{\numFuncPointsTesti}$ represents the discretized scalar-valued stress-deformation function for the $\indTests$-th mechanical test, which contains the $\indObservedP$-th stress component at a total of $\numFuncPointsTesti$ points.
-Note that the number of discretization points per test $\numFuncPointsTesti$ is a hyperparameter and is generally not the same as $\numDataTesti$.
-Accordingly, the deformation gradients used to discretize the stress-deformation functions are not identical to the deformation gradients in $\dataSet$.
 The corresponding functions for all tests can then be stacked in one vector as follows

 where $\numFuncPoints$ is the total number of discretization points.
-Furthermore, the stresses in $\func^{(\indTests,\indObservedP)}$ are associated with the deformation gradients in $\funcPointsDeformationGradientsTesti = \bigl[\ten{F}^{(\indTests,\indFuncPoints=1)}, \cdots, \allowbreak \ten{F}^{(\indTests,\indFuncPoints=\numFuncPointsTesti)}\bigr]\transpose \elmm{3 \numFuncPointsTesti}{3}$.
+Furthermore, the stresses in $\func^{(\indTests,\indObservedP)}$ are associated with the deformation gradients in $\funcPointsDeformationGradientsTesti = \bigl[\ten{F}^{(\indTests,\indFuncPoints=1)\transpose}, \dots, \allowbreak \ten{F}^{(\indTests,\indFuncPoints=\numFuncPointsTesti)\transpose}\bigr]\transpose \elmm{3 \numFuncPointsTesti}{3}$.
 If the dataset comprises several mechanical tests, the total number of discretized functions is $\numFuncs = \sum_{\indTests=1}^{\numTests} \numObservedPTesti$.

+The number of discretization points per test $\numFuncPointsTesti$ is a hyperparameter which determines the resolution of the discretized stress-deformation functions $\func^{(\indTests,\indObservedP)}$ and is generally not the same as $\numDataTesti$.
+Accordingly, the deformation gradients used to discretize the stress-deformation functions are not identical to the deformation gradients in $\dataSet$.
+Instead, we intentionally introduce a discretization of the stress-deformation functions that is totally independent of the measurements and provides us with the following advantages: First, we can choose the resolution of the function discretization independently of the measurement data, e.g., based on their expected smoothness.
+Second, we can also add discretization points between measurement points that may be sparse to augment the data and in consequence the resolution of the stress-deformation functions.
 Throughout this contribution, deformations are evenly distributed between the minimum and maximum deformation values for the respective mechanical test $\indTests$ taken from the dataset.
-However, in principle, the sampling of discretization points can be adaptively adjusted to the shape of the stress-deformation functions and the resolution can be increased in areas with larger gradients.
+Finally, the index-notation introduced in this section is summarized in \cref{tab:notation}.